Table of Contents

 One way we learn about how HIV drugs affect pregnancy is through the Antiretroviral Pregnancy Registry.
 Pregnant women living with HIV are encouraged to register (through their health care providers) at www.APRegistry.com.
 This registry tracks all women in the US who are pregnant and taking HIV drugs to see if these medications are harmful to the developing baby.

 It is important to plan carefully before getting pregnant:

-- Ask your HIV health care provider and your OB or midwife to talk with each other and coordinate your care before and during your pregnancy
+- Ask your HIV health care provider and your OB or midwife to talk with each other and coordinate your care before and during your pregnancy.

 - Do your best to give up smoking, drinking, and drugs -- all of these can be bad for your health and the health of your baby.
 Researchers recently found that smoking dramatically increases the risk of pregnancy loss -- miscarriage and stillbirth -- in women living with HIV.

 - Start taking pregnancy vitamins ("prenatal" vitamins) that contain folic acid while you are trying to become pregnant.
 This can reduce the rates of some birth defects.

 - If friends and family do not support your decision to have a child, put together a support network of people who are caring, non-judgmental, and well educated about HIV and pregnancy.
 Your network can include medical providers, counselors, and other women living with HIV who are considering pregnancy or who have had children.

 If you are living with HIV or partnered with someone who is, and you want more information on having a child, please see our fact sheet on Getting Pregnant and HIV.

 Several groups of experts on pregnancy in women living with HIV have developed guidelines that provide information about appropriate care and treatment for women living with HIV who are, or may become, pregnant.